-The sub-fund is intended for the growth-oriented investor seeking higher capital appreciation who accepts the associated increased risks.
+The fund is intended for the growth-oriented investor seeking higher capital appreciation while accepting increased risks.
 Return expectations are offset by high risks in the equity, interest rate and currency areas, as well as by credit risks and the possibility of incurring significant losses up to and including the total loss of capital invested.
 The investor is willing and able to bear such a financial loss and is not concerned with capital protection.